knowthebird/NoninvasiveGlucometer/README.md

   1. Human Interface
      1. The Sensor must not harm the user.
      2. The Sensor must estimate the users blood glucose level in milligrams per deciliter.
-     3. The Sensor must attach to either a finger or a wrist.
+     3. The Sensor must attach to either a finger, wrist, or ear lobe.
      4. The Sensor must not puncture the skin.
   2. SWaP-C
      1. The Sensor must fit in a USPS Small Flat Rate Box (8 5/8″ x 5 3/8″ x 1 5/8").